azulian-science/tag-docs/README.md

 ### `Ejector`

 Apply to a `BasePart` or `Model`.
-When a player touches it (or any descendant `BasePart`), they are flung back to the dream's spawn point — the same effect as respawning inside a dream.
+When a player touches it (or any descendant `BasePart`), they are flung back to the dream's spawn point.
 Only affects players who are currently inside a dream.

 No attributes required.